The-Tooth-Business/client/README.md

 #### Sprint 4

 After another consultation with the FIC, she has decided that she wants to view each Continent Manager in a Fairy profile.
 This will render the managers' rating; work ID photo; short bio and all their bookings.
 We made her Fairyness understand that at this late stage of the project resources would have to be pulled from elsewhere, so she decided that she could live without email confirmation and we added this new component to sprint 4.
-She also mentioned that she was becoming overwhelmed with the number of wishes she recieved so we agred to build a wish component into the app.
+She also mentioned that she was becoming overwhelmed with the number of wishes she received so we agreed to build a wish component into the app.
 This turned out harder than expected and caused a short blocker.
 We also finished the rating component which had been planned for this sprint.

 ##### User Stories addressed